 Choosing a blog name is hard.
 Real name vs fake name?
 Full name vs Partial name?
 Something with the type of blog in it or not?
 Something completely different?

-I went through at least 10 names before I decided on Chasing Dreams; Herding Cats, and I’ll get to why I decided on it in a minute.
+I went through at least 10 names before I decided on my current blog title, and I’ll get to why I decided on it in a minute.

 First, I didn’t want use my full name as my web address, and besides, I have a fairly common name with a teeny tiny twist on the spelling of my last name.
 If I type my name is a google search, the first few pages are other people with the same name as me.
 However, if you want to blog under your real name and that name isn’t all that common, you shouldn’t have problem.